JulioPDX/mkdocs-diff/docs/index.md

 # Hello world

-Hello from the world of tomorrow!
+Hello from the world of... yesterday??